Finasteride is for men only. It must not be taken by women, children or adolescents.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Proscar® 5 mg film-coated Tablets; Merck Sharp & Dohme Limited, The electronic Medicines Compendium.
-Dated August 2013.
+Manufacturer's PIL, Proscar® 5 mg film-coated Tablets; Organon Pharma (UK) Limited, The electronic Medicines Compendium.
+Dated June 2020.